sadjad-io/register-system/README.md

 # register-system
-We wrote this program in the first semester University register.sadjadio.ir
+We wrote this program in the first semester University for Our meetings Registration !